leeyagoogo/C-WindowsFormApp-connecting-Excel/README.md

-C# WindowsAppForm Using NuGets Package FreeSpire XLS LoadFile, SaveFile are interchangeable depends by your location
+C# WindowsAppForm Using NuGets Package FreeSpire XLS

+LoadFile, SaveFile are interchangeable depends by path location